Skip to main content

 What evidence supports digital spiral analysis for conditions beyond essential tremor and Parkinson disease?

-The scoping review published in Movement Disorders Clinical Practice (DOI: 10.1002/mdc3.70278) systematically reviewed 120 studies across 1,407 citations spanning 44 years of digitized spiral analysis research.
+The scoping review published in Movement Disorders Clinical Practice (DOI: 10.1002/mdc3.70278) systematically reviewed 120 studies across 1,407 citations spanning the full body of digitized spiral analysis research.
 The review identified published validation data across essential tremor, Parkinson disease, cerebellar ataxia, dystonia, multiple sclerosis, stroke, and other conditions.
 NeuroQuantix addresses the standardization gaps the review identified.

 Which condition is your program targeting?